 Mistake #7: Not Having A (Correctly Completed) Seller’s Disclosure

 You can use the Seller's Disclosure to support accurate pricing and fair contract terms, making the selling process smoother for everyone involved.
-Contact us the Houston Properties team for even more tips to sell your home in Houston.
+Contact us, the Houston Properties Team, for even more home selling tips.

 Texas State law requires sellers to provide their buyers with a completed Seller's Disclosure.

 Sec.
 5.008 states that sellers of "residential real property comprising not more than one dwelling unit" should complete their Seller's Disclosure.

 On the other hand, duplexes, multiplexes, foreclosures, and the transfer of a property from one co-owner to another do not require so.

 The Texas Real Estate Commission (TREC) composed the basic seller's disclosure, but many real estate agencies have their own compliant versions.

 You can use this document to support accurate pricing and fair contract terms, making the selling process smoother for everyone involved.
 It works as a comprehensive overview of a property that buyers want.

 Buyers can check the seller's disclosure to learn as much as they can about the intricacies of the property, its condition, as well as the state of the neighborhood it’s in, and its immediate surroundings.

 The document also serves as a tool for transparency and risk reduction.
 The buyer and seller can settle any potential misunderstanding about the property if it was identified in the Seller's Disclosure.